PRIESTS BAY HOMES FOR SALE

 Water Quality:

-The maximum water depth in Priests Bay is 46 feet below the surface and has a C rating water quality by the Minnehaha Creek Watershed District.
+The maximum water depth in Priests Bay is 46 feet below the surface and has a C rating for water quality established by the Minnehaha Creek Watershed District.
 Meaning the bay is desirable for swimming and boating later in the season.

 Boating Restrictions: